 Stock-based compensation expense is measured at the grant date fair value of the award and is expensed over the requisite service period.
 For employee stock-based awards, the Company calculates the fair value of the award on the date of grant using the Black-Scholes option pricing model.
 Determining the fair value of stock-based awards at the grant date under this model requires judgment, including estimating volatility, employee stock option exercise behaviors and forfeiture rates.
-The assumptions used in calculating the fair value of stock-based awards represent the Company's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
+The assumptions used in calculating the fair value of stock-based awards, the Company calculates the fair value of the award on the date of grant using the fair value of stock-based awards, the company calculates involve inherent uncertainties and the application of management judgment.
 For non-employee stock-based awards, the Company calculates the fair value of the award on the date of grant in the same manner as employee awards, however, the awards are revalued at the end of each reporting period and the prorata compensation expense is adjusted accordingly until such time the non-employee award is fully vested, at which time the total compensation recognized to date shall equal the fair value of the stock-based award as calculated on the measurement date, which is the date at which the award recipient's performance is complete.
-The estimation of stock-based awards that will ultimately vest requires judgment, and to the extent actual results or updated estimates differ from original estimates, such amounts are recorded as a cumulative adjustment in the period estimates are revised.
+The estimation of stock-based awards that will ultimately vest requires judgment, and to the extent actual results or updated estimates differ from original estimates, such amounts are recorded as a cumulative adjustment in the period estimates differ from original estimates, such amounts are recorded as a cumulative adjustment in the period estimates differ from original estimates, such amounts are recorded as a cumulative adjustment in the period estimates differ from original estimates and the application of a stock-based.